Government Alliance on Race and Equity (GARE)

 Additional information about Richmond's race and equity efforts is available via the Richmond GARE brochure and the Race and Equity Team's page on Transparent Richmond.

-The following four goals and action items will guide the process to achieve racial equity in the City of Richmond.
-Click on the Goal tabs below to review the data for each goal.
+There are four visions with actionable goals that guide the process of achieving racial equity in the City of Richmond.
+Click on the Vision tabs below to review the prioritized actionable goals that were identified by members of the community during community forums.

-Action Items to achieve the goal of city employees understanding and committing to achieving racial equity.
+Actionable goals to achieve the vision of city employees understanding and committing to achieving racial equity

 • Develop team structures to advance work